Dear Ladies and Gentlemen,

 This year’s, already fifth edition of the ORGANy PLUS+ festival will be an occasion to celebrate and listen to exquisite music played from the musical rood loft, the only one in Poland, reverberating in the Gothic interior untouched for 500 years, its acoustics unattainable anywhere else.
 Just like last year, the music written in different parts of Europe will fill the church naves in Spring and Autumn.
 Just like last year, the artists have prepared for us special repertoire dedicated for the place and the instrument.
 Just like last year, we guarantee top quality renditions and invite our audience to join us in a specific time travel to the eighteenth, seventeenth, or even sixteenth centuries, alongside the unique sound of the forty-five stop organ.

 In artistic terms, the ORGANy PLUS+ Festival relates to the idea of reconstruction.
 The concerts we are inviting you to share nothing but the name with the events we are accustomed to anticipate in concert halls.
 Actually, they will come down to an artistic experiment, and an attempt at recreating not only the music itself in its shape as close to the original as possible, but also at reviving the specific musical tradition and reality of the early Gdańsk.
-During the Spring session organ music will be set in the broad context of the history of our city and the music performed by singers and vocal ensembles.
+During the Autumn session organ music will be set in the broad context of the history of our city and the music performed by singers and vocal ensembles.